Salt and pepper tofu in the air fryer for the win

 - Fine Sea Salt or Kosher Salt

-If you have a tofu press, you can use it to press your tofu by following the instructions that come with your press.
+If you have a tofu press, you can use it to press your block of tofu by following the instructions that come with your press.

 This is the tofu press I have.
 I've been extremely happy with it and how quickly and easily it works to remove water from the tofu.

-If you are using this particular press, you will only have to press your tofu for 15 minutes for this dish.
-I am not sure about the timing when using other tofu press brands, so you should check the instruction manual.
+If you are using a tofu press, you will only have to press your tofu for 15 minutes for this dish.

 Of course, you can also press your tofu without using a special press by using the kitchen towel/heavy pot method.

-Place a heavy object, such as a large pot or some books on top of the tofu to press.
+Place a heavy object, such as a large pot or some books on top to press tofu.

 When using this method, you will have to press the tofu slightly longer for this recipe, about 20 minutes.